 Freedom of all races to worship and live together.

-The FMC were and are abolitionists.
-We worked for the freedom of the slaves in 1860 and participated in the civil rights movement of the 1960’s.
-We formed abolitionist groups to free the slaves in our own nation and we have created an abolitionist movement today to set slaves free throughout the world: www.setfreemovement.org
+The Free Methodist Church (FMC) were and are abolitionists.
+We worked for the freedom of the slaves in 1860 and participated in the civil rights movement of the 1960s.
+We formed abolitionist groups to free the slaves in our own nation, and we have created an abolitionist movement today to set slaves free throughout the world: www.setfreemovement.org

 Freedom of the poor to be treated with dignity in the church and in the world.

 The FMC ended the practice of requiring the poor to sit in the “free pews” at the back of the sanctuary and made all pews “free.”
 This commitment to leave socio-economic distinctions and prejudices outside the sanctuary and invite all people into true fellowship and acceptance is an ongoing commitment of our church.